anushadatar/dns-spoof/README.md

-# DNS Spoofing Daemon
+# DNS Spoofing Program

-This repository contains a minimal DNS spoofing daemon.
+This repository contains a minimal DNS spoofing program.
 For any A record request it returns a hard-coded address value that the user can configure from the command line.

 ## Description
-This minimal implementation closely follows the DNS specification (RFC 1035) to realize a DNS spoofing daemon capable of responding to simple quieries by parsing incoming messages received over a specified socket.
+This minimal implementation closely follows the DNS specification (RFC 1035) to realize a DNS spoofing program capable of responding to simple quieries by parsing incoming messages received over a specified socket.

-When initializing the program, the user can choose to provide values for the port number on which the daemon operates and/or the hardcoded address the daemon will automatically respond with as such:
+When initializing the program, the user can choose to provide values for the port number on which the program operates and/or the hardcoded address the program will automatically respond with as such:
 ```
 sudo ./dnsspoof -a [DEFAULT_ADDRESS] -p [PORT_NUMBER]